June 28-30, 2018

 Prerequisites: In order to take full advantage of this course students should be well versed in fundamental plant biology of flowering trees, general pruning techniques along with basic knowledge of the pests and diseases that affect fruit trees in the Northeast.
 There are no formal prerequisites for this class.

-Tuition & Fees: $650 covers the cost of the class, most course materials, and daily meals from our top-ranked Sterling Kitchen.
+Tuition & Fees: Early Bird Pricing: $650 / Pricing after May 29th: $675 covers the cost of the class, most course materials, and daily meals from our top-ranked Sterling Kitchen.
 Transportation to and from Michael’s orchard is provided by Sterling College.
 Accommodations are not included in course pricing.

 Housing Availability & Fees: On-campus housing is available for an additional fee of $60/night with a private bathroom and $50/night with shared bathrooms.
 Please note that Sterling College offers rustic/vintage/farmhouse style accommodations that are clean and safe but not luxurious.
 Availability is limited and room requests are filled on a first-come, first-serve basis.
 If you prefer to stay off-campus please see our accommodations page for local recommendations.